 11. What’s the most outrageous thing someone’s asked you to make for them?

 So far, I’ve not had any outrageous requests.
 Most people stick with scarves and hats and mittens.
-I will no longer make any of these things for either of my grown -ass little sisters though, because they keep losing the items.
-That’s a waste of yarn!
+I will no longer make any of these things for my nieces and nephew because they keep losing the items and that’s a waste of yarn!
+I was recently asked by my nephew to make him a sweater though.

 12. Do you have an Etsy shop?